 Think about the route you want to take before you fly into the country.
 It makes no sense to fly into Brisbane when you want to scuba dive in Cairns and see the Sydney Opera house on the same trip.
 Most people will be going from North to South, or vice versa.

 I flew into Cairns, making my way south along the east coast all the way to Melbourne, from there you can take the Great Ocean Road, some people will only go as far as Sydney.
 Others will fly into either of these major cities, or even the capital Canberra, and make their way north.

 Check out the Australian Gov website to get an idea of the climate and seasons around the country so you can avoid the wet season and the scorching summer heat waves.

 Getting around Australia

 There is, of course, an Oz Experience.
-They offer the same as the Kiwi Experience – a hop-on, hop-off bus tour that will take you to the major sights along with some hidden gems all while making new friends and testing your liver’s capacity to hold your body weight in goon.
-A great way to meet people but not the cheapest way to get from A – B.
+They offer the same as the Kiwi Experience – a hop-on-hop-off bus tour that will take you to the major sights along with some hidden gems all while making new friends and testing your liver’s capacity to hold your body weight in goon.
+A great way to meet people but not the cheapest way to get from A to B.